-Alberto d’Onofrio was born in Naples, Italy, graduated in Electrical and Control Engineering at the University of Pisa, Italy and subsequently obtained a PhD in Medical Computer Sciences from the University of Rome-‘La Sapienza’, Italy.
+Alberto d’Onofrio is a Research Director at the International Prevention Research Institute.
+He was born in Naples, Italy, graduated in ‘Electrical and Control Engineering’ at the University of Pisa, Italy, and subsequently obtained a PhD in ‘Medical Computer Sciences’ from the University of Rome-‘La Sapienza’, Italy.
 Alberto d’Onofrio’s main activities are on mathematical epidemiology of infectious diseases, epidemiology of cancer and cancer systems biomedicine.
-Broadly speaking, he is interested in the effects of nonlinearity and randomness in biological phenomena, from microscopic to population level.
-He has also contributed to various projects involving computational biology, geographic epidemiology of cancer, and the role of human behavior on the spread of communicable diseases.
-He has been at the European Institute of Oncology in Milan from 2000 to 2013 starting as Professor Boyle’s postdoc fellow and ending as Principal Investigator in Systems Biomedicine.
-Alberto d’Onofrio is a Research Director at the International Prevention Research Institute.
+Broadly speaking, he is interested in the application of methods of theoretical physics to investigate practical problems in public health and biomedicine.
+He is a pioneer of the behavioural epidemiology of Infectious diseases.
+Dr d’Onofrio has also contributed to various international projects involving epidemiology of cancer, computational biology, science in society and pandemic preparedness.
+He worked at the European Institute of Oncology in Milan from 2000 to 2013 starting as Professor Boyle’s postdoc fellow and ending as Principal Investigator in Systems Biomedicine.
+Alberto d’Onofrio is currently visiting professor at the Department of Mathematics and Statistics of the Strathclyde University, Glasgow, Scotland, United Kingdom.